-- 1. Contractor is responsible for five activities and programs:

-- Operations and Maintenance (O&M)

-- Minor Improvement and Repairs (MI&R)

-- Emergency

-- Excess Space

-- Facility Management Information System (BIA-MAXIMO)

-- 2. The major activity of this function is O&M at facilities and related systems owned or operated by the Tuba City Juvenile Detention Center, Chinle Juvenile Detention Center, Kayenta Juvenile Detention Center and Crownpoint Juvenile Detention Center.
-Such facilities include office buildings, utilities and grounds, and O&M activities include:

-- Operations general day-to-day services

-- Preventive (scheduled) maintenance routine maintenance activity

-- Unscheduled Maintenance not routine

-- 3. The Contractor shall coordinate and implement the emergency evacuation procedures for use in Tuba City Juvenile Corrections Center facility and shall arrange for regular evacuation drills per NFPA 101.

-E. General Approach.

-- The Tuba City Juvenile Detention Center, Chinle Juvenile Detention Center, Kayenta Juvenile Detention Center and Crownpoint Juvenile Detention Center Facilities Management Program shall give special emphasis and attention to the following areas: - i.
+- 1. Contractor is responsible for five activities and programs: - Operations and Maintenance (O&M) - Minor Improvement and Repairs (MI&R) - Emergency - Excess Space - Facility Management Information System (BIA-MAXIMO) - 2.
+The major activity of this function is O&M at facilities and related systems owned or operated by the Tuba City Juvenile Detention Center, Chinle Juvenile Detention Center, Kayenta Juvenile Temporary Holding facility and Crownpoint Juvenile Detention Center.
+Such facilities include office buildings, utilities and grounds, and O&M activities include: - Operations general day-to-day services - Preventive (scheduled) maintenance routine maintenance activity - Unscheduled Maintenance not routine - 3.
+The Contractor shall coordinate and implement the emergency evacuation procedures for use in Tuba City Juvenile Corrections Center facility and shall arrange for regular evacuation drills per NFPA 101. - E. General Approach. - 1.
+The Tuba City Juvenile Detention Center, Chinle Juvenile Detention Center, Kayenta Juvenile Temporary Holding facility and Crownpoint Juvenile Detention Center Facilities Management Program shall give special emphasis and attention to the following areas: - i.
 The focus of O&M activities is being shifted to emphasize routine preventive maintenance procedures to reduce long-term repair costs for buildings and equipment.
 This will be accomplished through the training of the facilities maintenance personnel, improved scheduling of O&M activities and increased oversight and monitoring. - ii.
 Schedules will be generated from existing data on facilities and equipment for routine maintenance activities.
 These schedules are expected to aid the maintenance personnel in completing necessary routine maintenance activities, such as replacing filters and oiling and making necessary adjustments to the machinery, so that major repairs will not be needed as frequently and equipment will have a longer useful life. - iii.
 A supporting program will provide training to facilities management personnel.
 These educational efforts are expected to help facilities management personnel prepare work schedules and provide better services to their facilities users.